haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 homepage: false
 ---

 State machine replication (SMR) protocols such as Raft, VR, and MultiPaxos are widely used to build replicated services in the cloud.
 These protocols depend on a stable leader to make progress.
 However, as shown by the 6+ hour Cloudflare [outage](https://blog.cloudflare.com/a-byzantine-failure-in-the-real-world/) in 2020, partial connectivity can cause the leader election in these protocols to fail.
-In a previous [post by Howard and Abraham](https://decentralizedthoughts.github.io/2020-12-12-raft-liveness-full-omission/), they showed how Raft can overcome some partial connectivity scenarios by adding some new logic to the leader election.
+In a previous [post by Howard and Abraham](https://decentralizedthoughts.github.io/2020-12-12-raft-liveness-full-omission/), they showed how Raft can overcome some partial connectivity scenarios by incorporating new logic into the leader election process.
 In this post, we will go to the roots of the partial connectivity problems, generalize them for other protocols, and present a new scenario that Raft cannot overcome even with the proposed patches.

 ## What is partial connectivity?